chaos-polymtl/lethe/doc/source/examples/dem/rotating-drum/rotating-drum.rst

   mpirun -np 8 dem load-rotating-drum.prm

 .. warning::
-	Loading the particles in this example requires approximatively 50 minutes on 8 cores.
-Simulating the motion of the particles requires an addition 8 hours.
+	Loading the particles in this example requires approximately 50 minutes on 8 cores.
+Simulating the motion of the particles requires an additional 8 hours.
 This high computational cost is because of the large number of particles and the long duration of the simulation.

 ---------